-Do you want to be proactive in recognising and evaluating potential product or process failure modes?
+Do you want to be proactive in recognizing and evaluating potential product or process failure modes?
 Do you want to reduce or eliminate the probability of a failure or defect ever getting to your customer?
 If you are answering yes to these questions then failure mode and effects analysis (FMEA) could be perfect for you, let’s explore further.

 Overview: What is failure mode and effects analysis?